tzvetkoff/hashids.c/README.md

 ```

 That nice function will tell you how much `ULONGLONG`s are hashed in the hash you'll be decoding.
+If the function returns `0`, the hash is probably hashed with a different salt.
 It's up to you to allocate `result * sizeof(unsigned long long)` enough memory yourself.

 Example: